 Eventually I became a producer.
 I got involved through different people I was working with at ESPN.
 I also was a consultant and a part owner on the board of directors of a company called Video Action Sports (VAS).

 They were the only company distributing action sports or in those days, extreme sports videos.
 So if you made a surf video or skate video, they were the only real distributor out there.
 There were a couple of smaller ones.
 Because of my relationship with ESPN, a guy called me and said, I see you have this catalogue of all these videos, snowboarding, surfing, you know everything you see in action sports.
 How do we move this to ESPN 2.
 We want to acquire the content?

 And I said to him, Well, wait a second, what if you took the sports and did it as a live event?
 And that was the birth of the X Games, which I sort of blurted out without really thinking it through.
 He goes, like the Olympics of action sports, we could do all these sports.
 So said yes.

 The actual attempt to migrate the content from home video, VHS tapes to television, which seems fairly easy idea, because they needed a lot of content, it turned out really not to work well, because the producers are so flakey.
 All the music was stolen in those days.
 Nobody cared, the labels didn’t care.
 So you’d have the Rolling Stones and all these great bands.
 And you’d go back to these guys, can you re-cut your video with all new music?
 It’s no small matter, even in the best of circumstances.
 But what did come out of it was a guy named Ron Simio said I like your idea, write it up.

 I was hired as a consultant.
 And I wrote an 88 page document about the world of then called extreme sports about every single possible sport that could be in this new entity which was being formed, which then became the X Games.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Malibu, California using the map below!